 Interested in joining the discussion?

-1648 Labs - All Rights Reserved - Geneva, Switzerland
+1648 Labs - All Rights Reserved

 Early results are already visible across the global landscape.
 European leaders are accelerating discussions about "strategic autonomy" and reduced dependence on American security guarantees.
 China has stepped into diplomatic vacuums left by American withdrawal from certain international forums.
 Traditional allies are hedging their bets, building new partnerships while maintaining ties to Washington.
 Emerging economies are recalibrating their strategies as global trade patterns shift.